 - What happened to patients that were lost to follow up or have missing values?

-The Datavant Patient Key can be used to link patient records across Datavant’s vast ecosystem, which includes hundreds of data partners across all data types.
-With upfront patient consent, sponsors will be able to work with other ecosystem partners to pull in medical and pharmacy claims, electronic health records, labs, disease registries, wearable device data, social determinants data and much more to supplement their trial data.
-Data will remain de-identified throughout the process, so analytics based on the data are possible without compromising patient privacy.
+The Datavant Patient Key can be used to link patient records across our vast ecosystem, which includes hundreds of partners across all data types.
+With upfront patient consent, sponsors will be able to work with other ecosystem partners to pull in medical and pharmacy claims, electronic health records, labs, disease registries, wearable device information, social determinants data and much more to supplement their trial data.
+This information will remain de-identified throughout the process, so analytics based on the data are possible without compromising patient privacy.